Azure/Vision-AI-DevKit-Pages/docs/_docs/01e-visionai_model.md

 last_modified_at: 2019-07-26
 ---

-## Vision AI Model
+## Vision AI Model layout

-Vision AI Model that runs in Vision AI Dev Kit consists of three files.
+Vision AI models which run on the Vision AI DevKit consists of three files:

-* The model that is typically .dlc file format.
+* .DLC file - containing the model
-* Labels.txt (file name can vary) that lists the objects that the model recognizes
+* .TXT file - containing a list of the objects recognized by the model
-* VAM engine configuration file (va-snpe-engine-library-config.json) that contains the engine configuration
+* .json file - containing the VAM engine configuration

-## Contents of the VAM configuration file
+## Contents of the .json VAM engine configuration file

 You can check the VAM configuration file for the default model using platform tools (ADB):
 ```terminal